Sonia Hazard

 Background

 Sonia Hazard (Ph.D.
-2017, Duke University, Religion) focuses on religions in early national and antebellum US history; media, material texts, and the history of the book; printing and other text technologies; material, visual, and sensory culture; and theory and method, especially new materialisms.
+2017, Duke University, Religion) focuses on religions in early national and antebellum US history; media, material texts, and the history of the book and printing; material, visual, and sensory culture; and theory and method, especially new materialisms.

-Her first book manuscript, tentatively titled Building Evangelical America: How the American Tract Society Laid the Groundwork for a Religious Revolution, is under contract with Oxford University Press.
-It traces how evangelicals built a "media infrastructure" to win conversions across the expanding territory of the early American nation.
-This project has been supported by several fellowships, including the NEH Fellowship at the American Antiquarian Society (2018-19), the Mellon/ACLS Dissertation Completion Fellowship (2016-17), and the Mellon Fellowship of Scholars in Critical Bibliography at Rare Book School (2015-17).
+My first book, Empire of Print: Evangelical Power in an Age of Mass Media, is forthcoming with Oxford University Press (2025).
+Focusing on the goliath publisher the American Tract Society, the book bridges methods from book history, STS, and new materialisms to provide a “media infrastructuralist” account of the expansion of evangelical power over the territory of the early American nation.
+The project has been supported by several fellowships, including the NEH Fellowship at the American Antiquarian Society (2018-19), the Mellon/ACLS Dissertation Completion Fellowship (2016-17), and the Mellon Fellowship of Scholars in Critical Bibliography at Rare Book School (2015-17).

-Hazard contributes to FSU’s History of Text Technologies (HoTT) program.
-She is currently a senior fellow of the Mellon Society of Fellows in Critical Bibliography (SoFCB) and serves on the Board of Trustees for the Society for Comparative Research on Iconic and Performative Texts (SCRIPT).
+At FSU, I contribute to the Native American and Indigenous Studies (NAIS) center and the History of Text Technologies (HoTT) program.
+I am also active as a senior fellow of the Mellon Society of Fellows in Critical Bibliography (SoFCB) and on the Board of Trustees for the Society for Comparative Research on Iconic and Performative Texts (SCRIPT).

-Several of her publications are available on her academia.edu page.
+Several of my publications are available on my academia.edu page.

 Publications